Mast Cell Activation Syndrome: Symptoms and Solutions

 Mast cells are found in most tissues of the body.
 They are abundant in mucosal surfaces that are in close contact with the external environment, such as our skin, respiratory system, and gastrointestinal system (1).

 When activated, mast cells produce many chemical mediators.
 These include histamine, leukotrienes, heparin, cytokines, phospholipases, tryptase, chymase, chemokines, growth factors, and cholinesterase.
-These mediators are released into surrounding tissue.
+These mediators are released into the surrounding tissue.
 This leads to swelling and inflammation, which are necessary for healing to occur.

-While generally associated with allergic response, mast cells are also involved in the regulation of many other functions in the body.
+While generally associated with an allergic response, mast cells are also involved in the regulation of many other functions in the body.
 These include immune tolerance, innate immunity, wound healing, and angiogenesis (formation of new blood vessels).

 MCAD and MCAS

 Mast Cell Activation Disorder or Disease (MCAD) is an umbrella term for the realm of diseases of the mast cell.
-There are three types of MCAD: primary, secondary and idiopathic (2).
+There are three types of MCAD: primary, secondary, and idiopathic (2).
 Primary MCAD includes mastocytosis, a rare disease characterized by an overgrowth of mast cells with inappropriate mast cell activation.

 Secondary MCAD is the reactive form of MCAD.
 This occurs in allergies, chronic inflammatory diseases, neoplastic disorders, physical urticarias, and chronic autoimmune urticaria (3).
 With secondary MCAD, mast cells are produced normally and can be increased in response to an underlying inflammatory process.